McGilton History, Family Crest & Coats of Arms

 Scotland's coastal mountains and Hebrides islands were known in ancient times as the kingdom of Dalriada.
 The name McGilton evolved there as a nickname for a person noted as possessing great wisdom, or an elderly person.
 The surname is derived from the Irish Gaelic name O Seanain, which comes from the word sean, which has the double meaning of old and wise.

 The surname McGilton was first found in Kintyre, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 Early History of the McGilton family

-Another 247 words (18 lines of text) covering the year 1548 is included under the topic Early McGilton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McGilton research.
+Another 112 words (8 lines of text) covering the year 1548 is included under the topic Early McGilton History in all our PDF Extended History products and printed products wherever possible.

 McGilton Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents McGilton has been spelled Shannon, Shennan, Shennane and others.

 Early Notables of the McGilton family (pre 1700)